Magneto (film character): Unrealized projects and other appearances

-Michael Fassbender originally filmed a scene for the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness reprising his role as Magneto in a similar way to how Patrick Stewart reprised his role as Charles Xavier, appearing as his character's Earth-838 variant.
-However, the scenes were ultimately cut from the theatrical release.
+Michael Fassbender reportedly originally filmed a scene for the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness appearing as his character's Earth-838 variant; However, the scenes were ultimately cut from the theatrical release.
+McKellen is set to reprise his role in the upcoming MCU film, Avengers: Doomsday.

 Casting

-Before Ian McKellen was cast for the 2000 film, Christopher Lee, Terence Stamp and David Hemblen (who voiced Magneto for the 1992-1997 animated series) were considered for the role.
+Before Ian McKellen was cast for the 2000 film, Christopher Lee, Terence Stamp, and David Hemblen (who voiced Magneto for the 1992-1997 animated series) were considered for the role.

 Matthew Vaughn had already cast James McAvoy as Charles Xavier before starting to go through auditioners for the Magneto role; he quickly recognized the acting chemistry between McAvoy and Michael Fassbender upon pairing them together.
 Actors who auditioned for the younger Magneto in the prequels include Aaron Taylor-Johnson, Andrew Garfield, Jack Huston, Eddie Redmayne and Frank Dillane.